The School Curriculum and Standards Authority sets curriculum policy directions for Kindergarten to Year 12 schooling in Western Australia.

 The EYLF defines curriculum as ‘all interactions, experiences, activities, routines and events, planned and unplanned, that occur in an environment designed to foster children’s learning and development’ (Commonwealth of Australia, 2009, p.
 45).

-At Kelmscott Primary School our Early Childhood teachers make curriculum decisions in consideration of the following components:ducators strive to provide relevant learning opportunities for children that take into account diverse family, cultural, linguistic, school and community influences.
+At Kelmscott Primary School our Early Childhood teachers make curriculum decisions to provide relevant learning opportunities for children in consideration of the following components diverse family, cultural, linguistic, school and community influences.
 They know that children draw on a wide range of knowledge, experiences, interests, and skills that impact on the way they learn.

 Differentiated curriculum ensures curriculum is based on sound knowledge of each individual child, and that experiences and interactions are engaging, relevant and respectful of each child’s background, current interests and abilities.
 When working with children with additional needs, educators target capabilities and work closely with families and support personnel to differentiate learning opportunities that foster equity and fairness for all children and their families.

 Educators plan and establish positive, vibrant and challenging intellectual, social and emotional and physical environments that promote a sense of wonder, curiosity and imagination and support risk-taking within a safe and inclusive context.
 The environment supports multi-modal learning with concrete materials.
 The temporal environment has a sense of predictability and allows for flexibility to cater for children’s different learning requirements.